The Best Commission Model for Sales: Structure, Examples, and Benefits

 A commission model should drive behaviors that align with strategic priorities, such as using a territory volume plan to encourage sales in new regions.
 Timely commission payments foster trust, enhancing job satisfaction and productivity.

 Compliance with labor laws and tax regulations is essential to avoid legal risks and protect the company and sales representatives.
+Control over commission rules and settings is crucial for ensuring compliance and effective risk management.

 Here are some key factors to consider when choosing a commission model: